AUTOMOTIVE RESEARCH BY AD PUNCTUM

 With a focus on the European industry, it would be remiss not to talk about the impact of the UK leaving the European Union (Brexit) on the car industry.
 Some of the economic impact has already been felt and there is the potential for extensive further complexity and cost in the event that the UK government and the EU fail to agree the comprehensive Free Trade Agreement that the UK government desires.

-As the second largest market for car sales in the European Union (in 2016), accounting for almost 20% of EU volume, stability in the UK market is a priority for almost all manufacturers.
+As one of the top three markets for car sales in the European Union, accounting for almost 20% of EU volume, stability in the UK market is a priority for almost all manufacturers.
 Our research covers the potential outcomes, resulting impacts on the automotive business, contingency plan options and timing.
-We don’t think that anyone else has published Brexit analysis that is as in-depth as ours, and there is more where that came from.
-If you would like to know more about this topic then please email us at firstname.lastname@example.org or call on +44 (0) 203 858 0760.
+If you would like to know more about this topic then please email us at email@example.com or call on +44 (0) 203 858 0760.

 An in-depth report into possible Brexit outcomes, we look at:

 - The key potential impacts of Brexit for the automotive sector

 - Current market position of the major OEMs

 - How each OEM would be impacted by each of the different factors

 Don't fancy the full-fat report?
 Read an abridged version here.

 Note: The analysis relies on 2015 and 2016 data.
 Whilst not the latest available information, the conclusions of the report remain the same.